NorthOcean/Project-Erina/README.md

 ### Prepare model and data

 The fully saved model should contain at least (i) a model weight `YOUR_MODEL_NAME.h5` file and (ii) a training args `YOUR_MODEL_NAMEargs.npy` file.
-If there is no test inputs file `YOUR_MODEL_NAMEtest.npy`, you shoud make your own test datas (it should be a `.csv` file) into the format BGM used by the following commands:
+If there is no test inputs file `YOUR_MODEL_NAMEtest.npy`, you should make your test data (it should be a `.csv` file) into the format BGM used by the following commands:

 ```bash
 Available Soon